<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <tr>

-<td class="has-text-align-left" style="border: 1px solid #ddd; padding: 8px 12px; text-align: left">Usufruct affects legitime; forced heir is child of surviving spouse</td>
+<td class="has-text-align-left" style="border: 1px solid #ddd; padding: 8px 12px; text-align: left">Signature</td>

-<td class="has-text-align-left" style="border: 1px solid #ddd; padding: 8px 12px; text-align: left">Generally no, unless separate property is involved</td>
+<td class="has-text-align-left" style="border: 1px solid #ddd; padding: 8px 12px; text-align: left">Must identify the testator and show intent to adopt the will</td>

-<td class="has-text-align-left" style="border: 1px solid #ddd; padding: 8px 12px; text-align: left">The forced heir (only if separate property is affected)</td>
+<td class="has-text-align-left" style="border: 1px solid #ddd; padding: 8px 12px; text-align: left">May appear anywhere (post-2025), but end placement is safest</td>

 </tr>